-Truck Safety at American Truck Training School
+Truck Safety at Oklahoma Truck Driving School

-Request Free Info
+Request Free Info!

-Why choose American Truck Training?
+Why Choose American Truck Training?

 During your driving test, you will be scored on specific driving maneuvers as well as on your general driving behavior.
 If your test route does not have certain traffic situations, your examiner may ask you to simulate a traffic situation.
 You will do this by telling the examiner what you are or would be doing if you were in that traffic situation.
 Rest assured, you will be well-prepared for every situation after completing your training at American Truck Training.